Mirsad Türkcan

 Born in Novi Pazar, SR Serbia, he moved to play basketball in Turkey.
-At the same time, he also obtained Turkish citizenship, and started playing international basketball with the senior Turkish national team.
+At the same time, he also obtained Turkish citizenship, and started playing international basketball with the senior Turkey national team.
 In 1999, he became the first Turkish basketball player to play in the National Basketball Association (NBA).

-In the EuroLeague, Türkcan amassed total of 50 double doubles, and is one of only three players since the year 2000, to record a 20-point, 20-rebound game (27 points and 23 rebounds).
+In the EuroLeague, Türkcan amassed a total of 50 double doubles, and is one of only three players since the year 2000 to record a 20-point, 20-rebound game (27 points and 23 rebounds).
 He led the EuroLeague in rebounding five times.
-He was nominated for the EuroLeague 2001–10 All-Decade Team, but he did not make the final list.
+He was nominated for the EuroLeague 2001–10 All-Decade Team, but did not make the final list.
 He became a EuroLeague Legend in 2017.

 Professional career

 Early years

 Türkcan grew up with Efes Pilsen's junior teams, and he made his professional debut with the Efes Pilsen senior men's team, during the 1994–95 season.
 He won two Turkish Super League championships, in the 1995–96 and 1996–97 seasons with Efes.